hachyderm/community/community.hachyderm.io/content/en/docs/moderation/exceptions-and-rules/_index.md

 linkTitle: "Exceptions and Rule Changes"
 weight: 50
 description: >
-  Steps to take if you believe you are an exception or how to request a rule change.
+  Steps to take to request an exception to an existing rule or a rule change.
 ---

 ## The Rules